cpressey/Ahead-of-Time-eval/README.md

 For the purpose of this demonstration, we will sketch a functional programming language with these two features.
-For concreteness, consider it to be fundamentally based on Scheme, but much simplified.
+For concreteness, consider it to be fundamentally based on Scheme, but much simpler.

 Aggressive constant folding
 ---------------------------

-Let's begin by giving a somewhat more rigorously defined procedure for what we've called aggressive constant folding.
+Let's begin by defining "aggressive constant folding" more rigorously.

 Literals such as `1` and `"Hello, world!"` are constants.
 A literal function, that is, a lambda expression such as `(lambda (x) (* x x))`, is also a constant.
 Built-in functions, such as the function represented by `*`, are also constants.